anshita22/100daysofcode/README.md

 #Day17

 Solved more questions on arrays from leetcode and binarysearch.io.
 Solved today's leetcode problem from august challenge.
-Made a mini project in python - [Password generator](https://github.com/anshita22/Python-projects/tree/master/password-generator)
+Made a mini project in python - [Password generator](https://github.com/anshita22/Python-projects/tree/master/password-generator).
+Learnt concepts of Errors And Exceptions Handling in python.

+#Day18

+Solved only one problem from August_leetcode_challenge.
+Selected as Participant for Contributor's Hack, 2020 #hakincodes.
+Started a python project- Youtube downloader.